CartoDB/carto-selfhosted/README.md

       POSTGRES_PASSWORD=<FILL_ME>
     ```

-    - Only for local database container: Follow the instructions in the .env file (comment and uncomment the vars as in the example below):
+    - Only for local database (this should be used only in development/testing environments) container: Follow the instructions in the .env file (comment and uncomment the vars as in the example below):

     ```bash
       # Your custom configuration for a external postgres database (comment when local db)